-The evidence is mixed as to whether a history of chemotherapy makes it more or less likely that the person will be diagnosed with Alzheimer’s disease later in life.
+The evidence is mixed as to whether a history of chemotherapy makes an Alzheimer's diagnosis more or less likely later in life.

-Taking multiple medications simultaneously is a growing problem in older adults.
-While most help you live longer, healthier lives, taking a lot of them can lead to impaired cognition.
+While most medications help you live longer, healthier lives, taking a lot of them simultaneously can lead to impaired cognition.